04bdull4h/Library_App_RESTful_api/README.md

 ## How to use

-You should have NodeJS & MySQL server, (e.g, XAMPP or Wampserver) installed in your OS
+You should have NodeJS & MySQL server, (e.g, XAMPP or WampServer) installed in your OS

 ```
 $ npm i